Kabo is a quickly-growing Canadian Fresh Home-Delivered dog food brand who have followed the huge success of similar brands based south of the border.

 Flaxseed is best known as an excellent plant-based source of the Omega 3 Fatty Acids.
 These fatty acids are believed by many to provide several health benefits to dogs and humans alike, such as an improvement in the skin and coat health and a reduction in the risk of certain health issues.

-Brewers Yeast is also present to provide beneficial micronutrients; however, it utilizes vitamins and minerals.
-The B vitamins are the most prominent to be found in Brewers Yeast, but there are others.
+Brewers Yeast is also present in Kabo recipes to provide beneficial micronutrients; however, it utilizes vitamins and minerals.
+The B vitamins are the most prominent to be found in Brewers Yeast, but there are several others with high levels.

-Read more about these health benefits and what vitamins Brewers Yeast contains in our article Brewers Yeast In Dog Food.
+Read more about these health benefits and what vitamins and minerals Brewers Yeast contains in our article Brewers Yeast In Dog Food.

 Kabo Animal Testing